how does hmrc collect tax on savings interest

 How Does HMRC Know My Savings Interest

-Banks and financial institutions play a crucial role in helping HMRC track your savings interest.
-Here’s how they share information:
+Banks and financial institutions play a key role in helping HMRC monitor the interest you earn on savings.
+Here’s how the process works:

-• Joint Accounts: For joint accounts, interest is split equally between account holders, and HMRC is informed of this allocation.
+• Joint Accounts: For joint accounts, the interest is typically split equally between account holders, and HMRC receives this split information accordingly.

 What Is the Personal Savings Allowance for 2024/25?